Fidalgo Bay Aquatic Reserve

 About the Aquatic Reserve

-Fidalgo Bay is an ancient delta of the Skagit River with expansive eelgrass beds and tidal flats located just east of the City of Anacortes.
-In 2008, Fidalgo Bay was designated as an aquatic reserve to preserve essential habitats and the diverse species that use the area.
+Fidalgo Bay, located just east of the City of Anacortes, is part of an ancient delta of the Skagit River.
+It is characterized by expansive eelgrass beds, tidal flats, salt marshes and pocket estuaries.
+In 2008, Fidalgo Bay was designated as an aquatic reserve to preserve these essential habitats and the diverse species that use the area.

 |Fidalgo Bay Aquatic Reserve At-A-Glance|